 Front page

-Front page - agent information (if any, top left), novel information (center, use pen name), contact information (right bottom, use real name), no page number
+Front page - agent information (if any, top left), novel information (center, use pen name), contact information (right bottom, use real name), no page number.
+The front page has NO page number.
+The first page of the story is page 1.

 Note: some sites suggest to put author information top left, I suggest to do the same, it simply looks better.
 If you have an agent he / she will tell you how to do it properly (and you wouldn't be reading this anyway 😉).